 Hide Your Good Scissors

 Get a safe with a combination lock if you have to, but keep your good scissors out of the hands of the people who want to cut paper, plastic, wire or worse.
 When you cut out your fabrics by hand blunt scissors can distort the pieces and also make your hand ache.

 Whether We Like It Or Not – Rotary Cutter Blades Must Be Changed

 - Blunt blades can dangerous.
 If you have to push harder you have less control.

 - If you have to re-cut the same strip more than once you are wasting time.

 Start Small and Work Your Way Up To The Family Heirloom

 For most people, the first quilt they want to make will be for their own giant-sized bed, and for many of us, lack of expertise and experience means this first quilt will never be finished.
 Often it will go into a cupboard never to be seen again.
 For my students, I suggest they learn the basics on a smaller, more achievable project.
+A great place to start is with one our Free Patterns.
 Actually being able to finish something is satisfying and rewarding.
 Save making the family heirloom for when you have some skills under your belt.